Tableau Certifications: Your Guide to Getting Certified

 - Maps.
 Whereas the other certification needs knowledge of the basic creation of a map, this certification requires filtering, layering, and searching maps, and connecting to spatial files.

 The questions in this certification are also more detailed.
-There are only six more questions, but you have double the amount of time, two hours, to complete the test.
+There are 15 more questions, but you have more than double the amount of time, two and a half hours, to complete the test.

 Are there any prerequisites for the exams?

 For these two exams, there are no prerequisites.
-Tableau suggests having at least three months’ experience for the Desktop Specialist certification, and six months’ experience for the Certified Associate, but these are only guidelines.
+Tableau suggests having at least three months’ experience for the Desktop Specialist certification, and six months’ experience for the Data Analyst, but these are only guidelines.

 What is more important is that you have the skills you need.
 While a lot of this information is available online from Tableau’s website, Udemy’s video training courses will not only teach you the skills you need but also provide practice activities to ensure that you have mastered all the skills.

-If you are completing the Desktop Specialist certification, then some of the last couple of sections in my course are optional, but personally, I think it is still worth learning all these skills.
-Even if you’re not going to complete the Certified Associate certification, the additional knowledge will improve your Tableau experience.
+If you are completing the Desktop Specialist certification, then some of the few sections in my course are optional, but personally, I think it is still worth learning all these skills.
+Even if you’re not going to complete the Data Analyst certification, the additional knowledge will improve your Tableau experience.

 I hope you have enjoyed reading this article.
 Next, I recommend that you: